Blog post images: how to add great photos to your blog in 2024

 Add a header to begin generating the table of contents

-It’s hard writing a great piece of content, even without any pictures.
-So why push for visual content?
+It’s hard writing a great blog post, even without any pictures.
+So why push for blog post photos?

 What you might be failing to see is the negative impact of text-only content.
 When done right, visual content can not only reduce your bounce rate, but also boost engagement and conversions.